wiml/nim-asyncmysql/README.md

 as various datatypes approximating what the server is using).

-It currently does not support any kind of authentication, SSL, or various other commands that might be useful.
+Other than ordinary queries, it does not support various other commands that might be useful.
 It doesn't support old versions of the server (pre-4.1) or probably several other things.
-It is primarily an exercise in learning Nim.
+It was primarily an exercise in learning Nim.

 Notes and Deficiencies
 ----------------------